gsergom/YouSet/README.md

 # Program design
 ## Obtaining input PDB files
 Find the chains interactions from PDB files it is not part of our program but we have developed a module to split macro-complexes in pdb files of pairs of all type of chains interacting (protein-protein, protein-nucleic acid and nucleic acid-nucleic acid).
 This module is called interaction.py.
-We considered that two protein chains interact if the distance between alpha carbons (CA) is less than 8 angstroms, at least once.
-Between protein-nucleic acid we considered interaction if at least one CA of the protein chain is below 8Å of any atom of the nucleic acid chain.
-Finally, nucleic acid-nucleic acid interactions have been considered if at least one distance is below 8Å between any of the atoms of both chains.
+We considered that two protein chains interact if the distance between alpha carbons (CA) is less than 8 Å, at least once.
+Between protein-nucleic acid we considered interaction if at least one CA of the protein chain is below 8 Å of any atom of the nucleic acid chain.
+Finally, nucleic acid-nucleic acid interactions have been considered if at least one distance is below 8 Å between any of the atoms of both chains.
 ## Modeling the macro-complex
 ### Read input files and store interactions
 The program is able to extract information of interactions between pairs of chains that are stored in individual pdb files.
 The input should be the path to the directory where these pdb files are stored.
 Only pdb files with the following format are accepted: